KevinBjarnemark/bottle-post-recipes/README.md

 #### Delete account ❌

 To comply with privacy laws and to provide a seamless way to allow users to delete their data.
-A **Delete Account** button is located at the **Account Button** dropdown.
+A `Delete account button` is located at the `Account button dropdown`.
 This is designed in such a way that it also deletes related data in the database.
 Users are therefore able to purge their data from the system meaning recipes, comments, username, etc.

 > ⛔️ **KNOWN ISSUE**
 > As of right now, images uploaded with cloudinary (third-party) won't be automatically deleted.
 This should be integrated ASAP.